Wok & Skillet

 Rinse and soak 15 - 20 (about 2 cups) dried red chilies in warm water for about 30 minutes.

-After the chilies have soaked, remove them from the water and cut them into approximately 1-inch pieces.
+Once the chilies are pliable, remove them from the water and cut them into approximately 1-inch pieces.
 As you cut the chilies, gently shake the seeds out of each piece.
-It helps to do this over the kitchen sink as the chili seeds will tend to fly everywhere.
+It helps to do this over the kitchen sink, as the chili seeds will tend to fly everywhere.

 soaking dried red chili

-Traditionally, a mortar and pestle are used to grind all of these ingredients into a paste but it takes a very long time and a lot of effort.
-Even modern Thai kitchens are using blenders and food processors for convenience.
+Traditionally, a mortar and pestle are used to grind all these ingredients into a paste, but it takes a very long time and a lot of effort.
+Even modern Thai kitchens are using blenders and food processors for convenience nowadays.

-Using a blender will yield a much smoother paste if that is your preference.
-Even a Magic Bullet works quite well for this task.
+Using a blender will yield a much smoother paste.
+I use a Magic Bullet blender and find it works quite well for this task.

-Place the cut dried red chili into a food processor or a blender along with the ingredients below.
+Place the cut dried red chili into a food processor or a blender along with the following ingredients:

 • 2 fresh red chilies - cut into approx ½ inch pieces, seeds removed